 Your RSA SecurID token users must learn how to access protected resources using the new authentication methods.
 You must educate these users to ensure that the onboarding process goes smoothly and that users know exactly what to expect when they register authenticators and authenticate for the first time.
 You can provide customized instructions to your users in the e-mail template as described in Customize the Cloud Authentication Service Invitation.

 What Happens During Authenticator Registration

 Users complete authenticator registration with the RSA SecurID Authenticate app (on a phone, tablet, or desktop or PC) to authenticate to protected applications.

 Authenticator registration binds the authenticator to the user.
-After device registration, when the user needs to authenticate to an application, RSA SecurID Access prompts the user for PIN+Approve, PIN+Device Biometrics, or Authenticate Tokencode.
+After registration, when the user needs to authenticate to an application, RSA SecurID Access prompts the user for PIN+Approve, PIN+Device Biometrics, or Authenticate Tokencode.
 Users who do not register an authenticator using the Authenticate app are not presented with authentication methods that require the app.
-For a description of how device registration works and what users experience, see Educating Your Users on RSA Link.
+For a description of how authenticator registration works and what users experience, see Educating Your Users on RSA Link.

 What Happens During Authentication